-Cockrum, Comer, and Schoenberg v.
-Donald J. Trump for President, Inc.
+Cockrum, et al. v.
+Trump for President, Inc.

 Three Americans are suing the Trump Campaign for violating their privacy and civil rights.
 They are seeking justice for the Trump Campaign’s role in their hacked, private information being distributed worldwide, and to make sure this never happens to anybody else.